 TABLE 6 - SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES Treatment Technique (Type of approved filtration technology used) Direct Filtration Turbidity Performance Standards (that must be met through the water treatment process) Turbidity of the filtered water must: 1 - Be less than or equal to .3 NTU in 95% of measurements in a month.
-2 - Not exceed 1.0 NTU at any time.
+2 - Shall not exceed 1.0 NTU for more than eight consecutive hours.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-100% Highest single turbidity measurement during the year .08 The number of violations of any surface water treatment requirements 0
+100% Highest single turbidity measurement during the year .189 The number of violations of any surface water treatment requirements 0

-Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
+^{} Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
 Turbidity results which meet performance standards are considered to be in compliance with filtration requirements.